noah-kr/bt-biomass-datasets/README.md

 AGB China does not have to be reprojected or compressed (dont input the AGB_China folder)

+The folder lidar_classification and spot will not be relevant to our database, so to avoid unnecessary computations you should either delete these folders or move them to a different directory before using the script.

 ## Database Setup

 **1. Activate the `bmdata` Conda environment:**